coder/docs/setup/kubernetes/local-preview.md

 ## Limitations

+**We do not recommend using local previews for production deployments of Coder.**

 ### Resource allocation and performance

 Your experience with the local Coder preview is dependent on your system specs,